top of page

 The digital marketing industry has been characterised by such waves of new technology and platforms either replacing the old or eating into their user base in huge chunks: just think back to the days of Netscape (and if you need to look that up on Wiki then you are obviously not one of us old hired guns!), Friends Reunited and even Yahoo.
 The longevity of platforms like FB and Twitter and Google seem to have come with the advent of mobile search and the habit changes that engendered in internet users: allowing them to create their own content and to consume it ‘on the go’ perhaps being the biggest driver.

 Will AI signal a shift in the way people use the internet?
 People are getting more and more used to voice search.
-It is not hard to image people having their own AI profile set up on their smart phones that mirrors the preferences, their locations, their price sensitivity, and will thus gear its interrogation of existing data sets into providing them with the services they want that most fit their profile.
+It is not hard to imagine people having their own AI profile set up on their smart phones that mirrors the preferences, their locations, their price sensitivity, and will thus gear its interrogation of existing data sets into providing them with the services they want that most fit their profile.

 Your virtual assistant - which would basically be a digital pocket version of you and your preferences, would use machine learning based on surveying your experiences and collecting your feedback.
 You went into Worcester or London for a night out at the theatre and liked Show X but not Meal Y?
 It will remember, and drawing on sites like Trip Advisor, the next time you are in that city it might suggest an alternative based on themes, menus, ambience, and, of course, price.